The Divergence Index: A Decomposable Measure of Segregation and Inequality

-For a single area (\(i\)), the index measures the extent to which the area's entropy (\(E_i\)) is reduced below the region's entropy (\(E\)), standardized by dividing by the region's entropy (Theil and Finizza 1971): Or, equivalently, it is one minus the ratio of local diversity to overall diversity (Reardon and Firebaugh 2002).
-The region's index score is the weighted average of \(H_i\) across all local areas:
+The Information Theory Index is an entropy-based measure developed by \citet{Theil:1971jx} to study racial segregation in Chicago public schools.
+The index has also been proposed as a measure of residential segregation \citep{White:1986vx, Reardon:2004vl, Reardon:2002vt}.
+For a single area (\(i\)), the Information Theory Index measures the extent to which the area's entropy (\(E_i\)) is reduced below the region's entropy (\(E\)), standardized by dividing by the region's entropy \citep{Theil:1971jx}: Or, equivalently, it is one minus the ratio of local diversity to overall diversity \citep{Reardon:2002vt}: The region's index value is the weighted average of \(H_i\) across all local areas:

-where \(T\) is the overall population count, and \(\tau_i\) is the population count for area \(i\). \(H\) represents the relative reduction in the average entropy of components (\(\bar{E_i}\)) below the maximum attainable entropy (\(E\)) (Theil and Finizza 1971).
-Or, equivalently, it is one minus the ratio of average local diversity to overall diversity (Reardon and Firebaugh 2002).
+where \(T\) is the overall population count, and \(\tau_i\) is the population count for area \(i\). \(H\) represents the relative reduction in the average entropy of components (\(\bar{E_i}\)) below the maximum attainable entropy (\(E\)) \citep{Theil:1971jx}.
+Or, equivalently, it is one minus the ratio of average local diversity to overall diversity \citep{Reardon:2002vt}.

+The Information Theory Index is additively decomposable, meaning that we can aggregate residential locations into districts and calculate the index values within and between the districts in a region \citep{Reardon:2002vt}.
+The sum of the within-district (\(H_{j}\)) and between-district (\(H_{0}\)) components is equal to overall index for the region: \\ where \(T\) is the overall population count and \(T_j\) is the population count for district \(j\).
+The sum of the within-district values is weighted by the relative population of the district (\(\frac{T_j}{T}\)) and the relative diversity of the district (\(\frac{E_j}{E}\)).
+Districts that are more populous and more diverse contribute more to the overall index than less populous and less diverse districts.

 The Information Theory Index typically ranges between 0 and 1.